 2-3 garlic cloves, finely chopped

-1 tablespoon herbs of your choice [I used fresh thyme and oregano] salt to taste
+1 tablespoon herbs of your choice [I used fresh thyme and oregano]

 freshly ground black pepper